-- A. Measures to prevent the erosion of soils from the property and the sedimentation of drainage structures and adjacent wetlands throughout all phases of construction and at the completion of project shall, at a minimum, include the following: - 1.
-Stabilization of cleared areas within fourteen (14) days of clearing or extended inactivity in construction (fourteen (14) days or more) by planting of temporary vegetative cover, mulching, use of erosion control mats or similar measures; - 2.
-Stabilization or covering of soil stockpiles at the end of each workday; - 3.
-Prevention of blowing of dust or sediment from the site by mulching, sprinkling (water), spraying of adhesives or calcium chloride, use of stone, particularly along construction roads, or providing wind barriers; and - 4.
-Provisions for the maintenance of the erosion and sedimentation control measures, including cleaning of drainage structures and affected public/private ways.
+- A. Measures to prevent the erosion of soils from the property and the sedimentation of drainage structures and adjacent wetlands throughout all phases of construction and at the completion of project shall, at a minimum, include the following: - 1) Minimize the amount of disturbed area and protect natural resources; - 2) Stabilization of cleared areas within fourteen (14) days of clearing or extended inactivity in construction (fourteen (14) days or more) by planting of temporary vegetative cover, mulching, use of erosion control mats or similar measures; - 3) Protect slopes on the construction site; - 4) Stabilization or covering of soil stockpiles at the end of each workday; - 5) Prevention of blowing of dust or sediment from the site by mulching, sprinkling (water), spraying of adhesives or calcium chloride, use of stone, particularly along construction roads, or providing wind barriers; - 6) Provisions for the maintenance of the erosion and sedimentation control measures, including protect all storm drain inlets and armor all newly constructed outlets; - 7) Use perimeter controls at the site; - 8) Stabilize construction site entrances and exits to prevent off-site tracking; - 9) Control wastes that may be discharged, including but not limited to, discarded building materials, concrete truck wash out, chemicals, litter, and sanitary wastes (these wastes may not be discharged to the MS4; and - 10) Inspect stormwater controls at consistent intervals.

-§84-6 Inspections:
+§84-6 Inspections